Illuminating Blind Spots of Language Models with Targeted Agent-in-the-Loop Synthetic Data: Agent-in-the-Loop Targeted Data Generation

-In our proposed approach, for the purpose of blind spot mitigation, a human or LLM is asked to perform one of three possible tasks: hypothesis generation via \emph{abstraction}, hypothesis generation via \emph{exploration}, or \emph{sample generation}.
-These are described below and shown schematically in~\cref{fig:generalization}.
+Our proposed approach to blind spot mitigation involves engaging a human or LM in three tasks: \emph{hypothesis generation via abstraction}, \emph{hypothesis generation via extrapolation}, and \emph{synthetic sample generation}.
+These tasks are designed to characterize and mitigate blind spots, ultimately reducing high-confidence misclassification.
+The workflow is schematically illustrated in~\cref{fig:generalization}.
+The human computation component of our study is implemented through a survey study, the details of which are provided in~\cref{sec:appendixA}, while the equivalent LM prompts are given in~\cref{sec:appendixB}.